1marc1/gthumb2tv/README.md

 Please see the LICENSE file bundled with this package for licensing details.

 ## Contact
-Comments, requests for improvements, etc. are welcome via https://github.com/1marc1/gthumb2tv/issues.
+Comments, requests for improvements, reporting of bugs, etc. are welcome via the Github website.